Notes on the indictment

 The Journal editorial asks a good question: “The indictment also makes us wonder what the Obama Administration was doing amid all of this.
 Where were top Obama spooks James Clapper and John Brennan?
 Their outrage became public only after their candidate lost the election.
 If they didn’t know what was going on, why not?
 And if they did, why didn’t they let Americans in on the secret?
 President Obama sanctioned Russia for its meddling only after the election.”

 Obama was probably reluctant to echo the foreign policy of the 1980’s for which he had derided Mitt Romney in the campaign of 2012.
 He didn’t want to admit that Romney might have had a point.
-It didn’t gibe well with his belief that all was for the best in the best of all possible administrations.
+It didn’t comport well with his belief that all was for the best in the best of all possible administrations.
 For more on the Internet Research Agency, see this interesting Atlantic sidebar.

 Andrew McCarthy’s weekly NRO column was posted this morning but obviously written before the indictment was released yesterday.
 Andy knows what he is talking about and is a natural teacher.
 His column today reiterates and expands on critical points he has previously made but that now emerge starkly in light of the indictment: “It has long been manifest that there is no criminal ‘collusion with Russia’ case.
 If there had been, there would have been no need for the legerdemain of conducting a criminal probe surreptitiously, under the label of ‘counterintelligence.’”
 After the indictment, this observation obtains even more so.
 His column strongly suggests that the obstruction gambit should be retired.